aspose-3d/Aspose.3D-API-References/english/java/com.aspose.threed/plysaveoptions/_index.md

 ```

-Gets the axis system in the exported stl file.
+Gets the axis system in the exported stl file. **Remarks:** FlipCoordinateSystem must be enabled to utilize this feature.

 **Returns:**
 [AxisSystem](../../com.aspose.threed/axissystem)